-- 1. Press ON and release it.
+- 1. Press and release ON.

 - 2. Accelerate to the desired speed.

-- 3. Press SET + and release it.
+- 3. Press and release SET +.

-4. Take your foot off the accelerator pedal.
+- 4. Take your foot off the accelerator pedal.

-5. The indicator light on the instrument cluster will turn on.
+- 5. The indicator (5) light on the instrument cluster will turn on.

 Note:

 - Vehicle speed may vary momentarily when driving up and down a steep hill. - If the vehicle speed increases above the set speed on a downhill, you may want to apply the brakes to reduce the speed. - If the vehicle speed decreases more than 10 mph (16 km/h) below your set speed on an uphill, your speed control will disengage.